BhoomiJadhav/InterviewAI/readme.md

 4. **☁️ Cloud Deployment**
    - Deploy on AWS/GCP for better scalability and global reach.

-## 🤝 Contributions
-This project is **open-source forever!** Contributions are welcome.
-Feel free to:
-- 🎨 Improve UI/UX
-- 🧠 Optimize AI algorithms
-- 🗄️ Enhance database efficiency
-- 🚀 Add new features

-Fork the repository, make changes, and submit a **pull request**!

 ## 📜 License
 This project is licensed under the **MIT License**.

----

-### **🎉 Happy Coding & Best of Luck for Your Interviews! 🚀**